jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 **Reverse Charge Mechanism** (also known as Self Recipient Accounting-RSA)

-A supplier who does not belong in Malaysia and supplies services to a customer in Malaysia does not have to charge GST.
-However, the customer who received the services is required to account for GST by a reverse charge mechanism.
+A supplier who is not based in Malaysia and supplies services to a customer in Malaysia does not charge GST.
+However, the customer receiving the services is required to account for GST using the reverse charge mechanism.

-The recipient has to pay tax for the imported services he received and the same time claim input tax in his GST return.
-Reverse charge mechanism is an accounting procedure where a recipient (as the customer) of the supply, acts as both, the supplies and the recipient of the services.
+The recipient must pay GST for the imported services received and simultaneously claim input tax in their GST return.
+The reverse charge mechanism is an accounting procedure where the recipient acts as both the supplier and the recipient of the services.

 **Example:**

-1. Royalty fee charged in Malaysia by non resident business situated outside Malaysia from Jan - Dec 2016 = USD 200,000
+1. Royalty fee charged in Malaysia by a non-resident business situated outside Malaysia from Jan - Dec 2016 = USD 200,000
 2. Date of invoice = 10 March 2016
 3. Bank prevailing rate = Rm2.50 (Date: 10 March 2016)